dronesmith/Dronesmith-Engine/readme.md

 DS Link is the client application that runs on Lucis, and any other Linux capable companion chip.

+## Commands

+### Debug Mode
+For developers, run the following:

+`sh debug.sh`

+This is basically a shorthand for enabling a developer friendly mode.

+### Build
+`sh scripts/build.sh`

+This will create a release package in `release/release_<timestamp>/`.
+You will need to use an ipk builder to generate IPK packages from the release directory.
+On OSX, I used a free GUI program simply called "ipk builder".

+## Third Party Libs
+No default package manager is used for this project, which is somewhat common among Go projects outside of the web development.
+Third party libs should either be maually integrated into the source, or maintained as a git submodule.

 ## MAVLink Protocol

 	byte 0: 0xFE - header byte.